-Each installed channel can have up to eight control units attached.
-For the byte multiplexer channel, one control unit position is used by the local channel adapter.
-This internal adapter provides attachment of support processor subsystem devices to the byte multiplexer channel.
+Each installed channel can have up to eight control units attached. | For byte multiplexer channel 0, one control unit position is used by the local channel adapter.
+This internal adapter provides attachment of support processor subsystem devices to this byte multiplexer channel.